Sax Rohmer: Other work

 Rohmer also wrote several novels of supernatural horror, including Brood of the Witch-Queen, described by Adrian as "Rohmer's masterpiece".
 Rohmer was very poor at managing his wealth, however, and made several disastrous business decisions that hampered him throughout his career.

 His final success came with a 1946–1949 BBC Light Programme radio series that led to a series of 1950s novels featuring a female variation on Fu Manchu, Sumuru.
 The Sumuru series consists of five books.
-Two films featuring the character played by Shirley Eaton were also produced by Harry Alan Towers as was a 2003 German film Sumuru.
+Two films featuring the character played by Shirley Eaton were also produced by Harry Alan Towers, as was a 2003 British–South African–German film, Sumuru.

 Rohmer also wrote numerous short stories; "The Master of Hollow Grange" (1920) is a homage to M. R. James' story "Lost Hearts", featuring a mad scientist who preys on children.

 Rohmer's work was banned in Nazi Germany, causing Rohmer to complain that he could not understand such censorship, stating "my stories are not inimical to Nazi ideals".

 After World War II, Rohmer and his wife moved to New York, only returning to London shortly before his death.
-He died in 1959 at the age of 76, due to an outbreak of "Asian flu".
+He died in 1959 at the age of 76, due to an outbreak of Asian flu.

 His wife, Rose Elizabeth (Knox) Ward (1886–1979), published her own mystery novel, Bianca in Black, in 1958 under the pen name Elizabeth Sax Rohmer.
 Some editions of the book mistakenly credit her as Rohmer's daughter.
 She and Cay Van Ash (1918–1994), her husband's former assistant, wrote a biography of the author, Master of Villainy: A Biography of Sax Rohmer, published in 1972.